wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 **Example 2**

-Suppose you want to know whether any single value within the minute would evaluate as false, even if all the other values would be true.
+Suppose you want to know whether any single value within the minute will evaluate as false, even if all the other values will be true.
 You can explicitly bucket the values by changing your alert condition: `align(1m, min, ts(my.metric) > 4)`.
 When `my.metric` reports the data values (9, 9, 9, 3, 9) between 12:11:00pm and 12:11:59pm, the `align` function returns the minimum value (3) as the single value at 12:11:00pm.
 The alert checking process evaluates this value to false, because 3 < 4.

 ## Alert Check Time Window